Mesenteric Artery Ischemia

 Mesenteric artery ischemia occurs when there is a narrowing or blockage of one or more of the three major arteries that supply the small and large intestines.
 These are called the mesenteric arteries.

 Mesenteric artery ischemia is often seen in people who have hardening of the arteries in other parts of the body.
 The condition is more common in smokers and in people with high blood pressure or high blood cholesterol.

-Symptoms of long-term (chronic) mesenteric artery ischemia caused by hardening of the arteries (atherosclerosis):
+Symptoms of long-term mesenteric artery ischemia caused by hardening of the arteries can include:

 People with acute mesenteric ischemia often do poorly because portions of the intestine may die before surgery can be done.
 However, with prompt diagnosis and treatment, acute mesenteric ischemia can be treated successfully.